shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w3_advice_for_applying_machine_learning/01_advice_for_applying_machine_learning/readme.md

 ## Deciding what to try next

-- A collection of tips on deciding **what to do next** in a machine learning project:

-  - This will help you use your time effectively.
+- A collection of tips on deciding **what to do next** in a machine learning project.
+This will help you use your time effectively.

   - Avoid spending a long time collecting data only to realize later that it was pointless.